 This day ends at Egillsstadir – the capital of the East Iceland.

 This part of Iceland is by many considered the most beautiful part of the country.
 Unfortunately, since located it the remote part of Iceland, not so many people have chance to explore this area.
 Lake Mývatn is one of the wonders if Iceland.
 It is a unique natural environment created in a lava eruption 2300 years ago.
 Here you can find geothermal hot springs, caves with steaming blue waters, big rock formations, unique bird life and fauna.
 The most remarkable point is the magnificent Dettifoss, which is Europe’s most powerful waterfall.
 Before jumping back on the bus, we will take you on the short hike to admire another waterfall called Sellfoss.
+Please note that both waterfalls are only accessible during summer (April-October).
 On that day, we go for visits in the area to the following places Hverir, Grjótagjá, Dimmuborgir and Krafla power station.
-Last stop on this exciting route is Godafoss - the waterfall of Gods.
+Last stop on this exciting route is Godafoss – the waterfall of Gods.

-The day starts from Akureyri - the capital of the North.
+Last day starts from Akureyri – the capital of the North.
 This small, remote city is located in a stunning, deep fjord.
 The city center is located next to the harbor, where one will find both modern architecture, historical wooden houses and Akureyri church located on the hill serving as a viewing point at the same time.
 The day continues by going to the north coastline heading Dalvík – small fishing village.
-While driving through the North Coast you will easily realize how each region of Iceland differs from another - but still each one can amaze you equally.
-In the North we will be visiting the rock Hvítserkur which is a unique formation and a great place for photos, Seal Center in the small fishing village Hvammstangi where you will get information about these beautiful animals and Kolugljufur Canyon with spectacular waterfall (accessible only from April to October).
+While driving through the North Coast you will easily realize how each region of Iceland differs from another – but still each one can amaze you equally.
+In the North we will be visiting the rock Hvítserkur which is a unique formation and a great place for photos, and Kolugljufur Canyon with spectacular waterfall (accessible only from April to October).